liingcode/Reading-Notes/Read06.md

 # ***Learning About JavaScript***

-## *JavaScript Makes The Webpsge come ALIVE*
+## *JavaScript Makes The Webpage come ALIVE*

-- JavaScript, which is often shortened to just JS, is a scripting language that interrates and performs complicated actions on a webpage.
+- JavaScript, which is often shortened to just JS, is a scripting language that integrates and performs complicated actions on a webpage.
 It can do implement features such as pop-up text boxes, animations, sliding bodies of text and so on.
 It really is one code language that allows the webpage to lift off the screen and integrate user input.